als429/testing-stuffs-presentation/PRESENTME.md

 <br />
 <br />

-### 3. 99%* of SEOs don't care what JS framework you use, just make sure bots can render it (we do care about that)
+### 3. 99%* of SEOs don't care what JS framework you use, just make sure bots can render it (we do care about that) (and mayyyybe weight of the framework...)
-* if you want to not deal with hassle of prerendered pages, just commit to making it isomorphic/universal JS from the beginning
+* if you want to not deal with hassle of prerendered pages, just commit to making it isomorphic/universal/SSR JS from the beginning
-* biggest challenge with prerendered - if the prerendered versions break... it's hard to catch
+* biggest challenge with bot-versions - if the bot-versions break... it *can* be hard to catch (so make sure that checks are automated)
 * great chart by <a href="https://twitter.com/eywu/status/1177272176099110912">@eywu</a>:

 ![](eywu-js.jpg)